WhiteUltraZero/VM-Crackme/README.md

-Virtualised based crackme, x64 and g++ compiled.
-Give it a go if you like, I included a release build, otherwise you can review the source code.
+Virtualisation based crackme, x64.
+The release build was compiled by g++.
+Give it a go if you like, otherwise you can review the source code.